itsbillion/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdelete deletes the file betty from /tmp/my_first_directory 9-firstdirdeletion deletes the directory my_first_directory that is in the /tmp directory 10-back changes the working directory to the previous one
+8-firstdelete deletes the file betty from /tmp/my_first_directory 9-firstdirdeletion deletes the directory my_first_directory that is in the /tmp directory 10-back changes the working directory to the previous one 11-lists displays all files in the current directory, parent directory and /boot directory in this order in long format